sandstromviktor/MultiNERD/README.md

 ## Summary

-System A

-- Overall Performance: The model achieved an overall F1 score of 0.940 on the test dataset.
-- Category-wise Analysis:
-    - High Performers: The model excelled in categories such as FOOD (F1: 0.949), PER (F1: 0.927), and INST (F1: 0.889).
+System A achieved an overall F1 score of 0.940, excelling in categories like FOOD, PER, and INST, while facing challenges in BIO and TIME.
+The language filter (English subset) didn't impact performance negatively, suggesting adaptability across languages, likely due to the pre-training on multiple languages.

+System B outperformed A with an F1 score of 0.966, showing consistency across categories, especially in LOC and PER.
+Its multilingual training proved advantageous, potentially due to the larger dataset.

-    - Challenges: Some categories like BIO (F1: 0.333) and TIME (F1: 0.291) posed challenges for the model.
+Both systems highlighted challenges in categories like BIO and TIME, indicating room for improvement.
-    - Language Filter Impact: The language filtering with English subset did not negatively impact the model's performance, showcasing its adaptability across languages.
-This is probably due to the BERT model that has been previously trained on multiple languages.

-System B

-- Overall Performance: This model achieved a strong overall F1 score of 0.966 on the test dataset, surpassing System A in overall performance.
-- Category-wise Analysis:
-    - Consistency: The model demonstrated consistency across categories, with high F1 scores for ANIM, DIS, LOC, ORG, and PER.
-    - High Performers: Notable performance in categories like LOC (F1: 0.983) and PER (F1: 0.983).
-    - Multilingual Advantage: Training on a multilingual dataset proved beneficial, but could be due to the larger dataset.

-General Comments:
-- Data Size Impact: System B, trained on a larger multilingual dataset, outperformed System A in most categories.
-- Category-specific Challenges: Some categories consistently posed challenges in both systems, indicating potential areas for further improvement, such as BIO and TIME.
-- Label Normalization: There are indications of label normalization or spreading that may benefit from further investigation and refinement.
-- Error Analysis: In-depth error analysis on misclassified instances can provide insights into specific challenges and guide targeted improvements.
+In-depth error analysis can provide insights for targeted enhancements.
+The impact of data size was evident, with System B's larger multilingual dataset contributing to its superior performance.